 Use Kerberos V5 protocol to authenticate users before granting access to the shared filesystem.

 Use Kerberos V5 authentication with integrity checking (checksums) to verify that the data has not been tampered with.

 User Kerberos V5 authentication, integrity checksums, and privacy protection (encryption) on the shared filesystem.
 This provides the most secure filesystem sharing, as all traffic is encrypted.
 It should be noted that performance might suffer on some systems when using krb5p, depending on the computational intensity of the encryption algorithm and the amount of data being transferred.

 Use null authentication (AUTH_NONE).
 NFS clients using AUTH_NONE have no identity and are mapped to the anonymous user nobody by NFS servers.
 A client using a security mode other than the one with which a Solaris NFS server shares the file system has its security mode mapped to AUTH_NONE.
 In this case, if the file system is shared with sec=none, users from the client are mapped to the anonymous user.
-The NFS security mode none is supported by share_nfs(1M), but not by mount_nfs(1M) or automount(1M).
+The NFS security mode none is supported by share_nfs(1M).

 Sharing uses one or more of the specified security modes.
 The mode in the sec=mode option must be a node name supported on the client.
 If the sec= option is not specified, the default security mode used is AUTH_SYS.
 Multiple sec= options can be specified on the command line, although each mode can appear only once.